zlxmeg/nasaspaceappschallenge2024/README.md

-## nasaspaceappschallenge2024
+## nasa space apps challenge 2024
-#Landsat Reflectance Data: On the Fly and at Your Fingertips
+# Landsat Reflectance Data: On the Fly and at Your Fingertips

 information aquired from [USGS](https://www.usgs.gov/landsat-missions)